Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Experimental Results

 \section{Experimental Results}

-In this section, we first evaluate HierAttn performance on the IHISIC20000 and IHPAD3000 datasets in Sec. \ref{sec:eric}.
-Figure \ref{fig:top1models} and Table \ref{tab:top1models} show that HierAttn delivers significantly better performance than the SOTA networks.
-In Sec. \ref{sec:eras}, we conducted ablation studies for data balance methods and HierAttn architecture.
+In this section, we first evaluate HierAttn performance on the ISIC2019 and PAD2020 datasets in Sec. \ref{sec:eric}.
+HierAttn delivers significantly better performance than the SOTA mobile networks ($<$6 M), which can be seen in Table \ref{tab:top1models} and Fig. \ref{fig:top1models}.
+In Sec. \ref{sec:eras}, we conducted ablation studies for attention mechanisms in DWSConv.